isaac-sim/IsaacLab/docs/source/features/task_workflows.rst

 Direct Environments
 -------------------

-The direct-style environment more closely aligns with traditional implementations of reinforcement learning environments, where a single script implements the reward function, observation function, resets, and all other components of the environment.
-This approach does not use the Manager classes.
-Instead, users are left with the freedom to implement the APIs from the base class :class:`envs.DirectRLEnv`.
-For users migrating from the IsaacGymEnvs or OmniIsaacGymEnvs framework, this workflow will have a closer implementation to the previous frameworks.
+The direct-style environment aligns more closely with traditional implementations of environments, where a single script directly implements the reward function, observation function, resets, and all the other components of the environment.
+This approach does not require the manager classes.
+Instead, users are provided the complete freedom to implement their task through the APIs from the base class :class:`envs.DirectRLEnv`.
+For users migrating from the `IsaacGymEnvs`_ and `OmniIsaacGymEnvs`_ framework, this workflow may be more familiar.

-When defining an environment following the direct-style implementation, a task configuration class inheriting from :class:`envs.DirectRLEnvCfg` is used for defining task environment configuration variables, such as the number of observations and actions.
-Adding configuration classes for the managers are not required and will not be processed by the base class.
-In addition to the configuration class, the logic of the task should be defined in a new task class that inherits from the base class :class:`envs.DirectRLEnv`.
-This class will then implement the main task logics, including setting up the scene, processing the actions, computing resets, rewards, and observations.
+When defining an environment with the direct-style implementation, the user is expected to define a single class that implements the entire environment.
+The task class should inherit from the base class :class:`envs.DirectRLEnv` and is configured with a task configuration class that inherits from :class:`envs.DirectRLEnvCfg`.
+The task configuration class is used for defining task environment configuration variables, such as the number of observations and actions.
+In their task class, users are responsible for implementing the main task logics, such as setting up the scene, processing the actions, computing resets, rewards, and observations.

-This approach may bring more performance benefits for the environment, as it allows implementing large chunks of logic with optimized frameworks such as `PyTorch JIT <https://pytorch.org/docs/stable/jit.html>`_ or `Warp <https://github.com/NVIDIA/warp>`_.
-This may be important when scaling up training for large and complex environments.
-Additionally, data may be cached in class variables and reused in multiple APIs for the class.
-This method provides more transparency in the implementations of the environments, as logic is defined within the task class instead of abstracted with the use the Managers.

 .. dropdown:: Example for defining the reward function for the Cartpole task using the direct-style
     :icon: plus